Are pickles healthy?

-Pickle is processed fruits and vegetables that have an extended shelf life.
-It is preserved by natural salt or vinegar or oil by microorganisms (lactobacilli) which convert the sugars into acid.
 It enhances human nutrition by producing lactic acid, folic acid, vitamins, minerals, and carbohydrates.
-These lactobacilli are important for the digestion of grains and vegetables and maintain intestinal health.
-Apart from this, they are considered as safe additives and Generally Recognized As Safe (GRAS) which boost the human immune system.
+These lactobacilli are important for the digestion of grains and vegetables and for maintaining intestinal health.
+Apart from this, they are considered as safe additives and Generally Recognized As Safe (GRAS) which boosts the human immune system.
 Due to its unique flavor, texture, and color as well as medicinal properties, one question comes to mind: Are pickles healthy?
-Here is a briefly about the pickle, its health benefits, and its side effects.
+Here is a brief about the pickle, its health benefits, and its side effects.

 Pickle is available both in industrialized and homemade forms, containing less moisture and a high amount of protein, fat, and ash.
 There are different kinds of pickling vegetables; raw vegetables including carrot, onion, pepper, cabbage, cauliflower, garlic, tomato, and cucumber.
 Fish, eggs, and meat are also used for storage in the form of pickles.
 Most pickles are eaten raw and are very often crisp in texture.
 It is often consumed as a side dish with the main meal or acts as a good appetizer and digestive agent.
 It not only improves flavor but also enhances the value of the meal and shows beneficial health effects (1).